What is data management in cyber security?

 Data management tools for cyber security

-Using advanced data management tools is essential in cyber security to enhance threat visibility, incident response capabilities, and data protection measures.
-Solutions such as SIEM, IDS/IPS, and DLP software offer comprehensive security features.
+Advanced data management tools are essential for enhancing threat visibility, incident response, and data protection in cybersecurity.
+Solutions like SIEM, IDS/IPS, and DLP software provide comprehensive security capabilities.

 SIEM (Security Information and Event Management)